Kushal2006/PCB-To-Path-Generator/README.md

 For PCBs without Fiducial Markers we can use things like Aruco Markers Placed over the PCB, which we have to work and think about and is not complete yet.

+// Complete Product

+As this is only the Proof of Concept for the PPG ,the final PPG software would contain a proper GUI, Ability to Define Priority, Assign Components to Each hole, Temperature Requirement(if possible), etc.